-- 3.5.2 Dead or diseased trees that pose a high risk to people or property should be removed prior to the start of construction. - 3.5.1 For any sites one (1) acre or larger, during the development and construction process, wooded natural and non-wooded natural areas shall be managed to maintain a healthy vegetative cover to maintain the soil structure, minimize soil erosion and enhance the quality of the proposed community.
-In wooded natural areas, the healthy forest cover shall be retained to reduce the amount of stormwater running across the ground surface. - 3.5.2 Limits of clearing shall be established in the field with construction fencing, wherever natural limits are not otherwise clearly identified.
-Trees to be protected during clearing operations and construction shall be clearly marked to caution operators.
-The developer shall notify the Tree Warden in advance to ensure this occurs.
-Impacts outside of clearing limits shall be reestablished with native species at applicant's expense.
+3.6.2 For any sites one (1) acre or larger, during the development and construction process, wooded natural and non-wooded natural areas shall be managed to maintain a healthy vegetative cover to maintain the soil structure, minimize soil erosion and enhance the quality of the proposed community.
+In wooded natural areas, the healthy forest cover shall be retained to reduce the amount of stormwater running across the ground surface.